Prairie du Chien, Wisconsin: History

 The first known Europeans to reach Prairie du Chien were French explorers Jacques Marquette and Louis Joliet, who arrived by canoe on June 17, 1673, discovering a route to the Mississippi River.
 Later travel between Canada and the Mississippi River continued to pass through Prairie du Chien, although routes via the Illinois River were also used.
 In 1685, the French explorer Nicolas Perrot established a trading post in the area as part of the large and lucrative French fur trade industry.
 After John Jacob Astor's machinations had closed the entire government fur trade factory system and the federal factory established in Prairie du Chien in 1815, the American Fur Company became established in the area and later built the Astor Fur Warehouse, an important building in the regional fur trade, which was centered in Prairie du Chien.
 Prairie du Chien's significance as a center of the fur trade did not diminish until the mid-19th century, when European demand declined, as did game stock.

 In 1763, after Great Britain defeated France in the French and Indian War (part of the Seven Years' War), it took possession of the French territory in North America east of the Mississippi River, including Prairie du Chien.
 During the American Revolutionary War, the city was used as a meeting point for British troops and their Native American allies.
-After the American victory, the Treaty of Paris (1783) granted the area to the new United States of America, but the British and their Loyalists were slow to withdraw.
+After the American victory, the Treaty of Paris granted the area to the new United States, but the British and their Loyalists were slow to withdraw.
 Only after the War of 1812 did the city become fully American.

 The U.S. was slow to present any authority over Prairie du Chien, but late in the War of 1812, when the government realized the importance of holding the site to prevent British attacks from Canada, it began construction of Fort Shelby in 1814.
 In July, British soldiers captured the fort during the Siege of Prairie du Chien.
 The British maintained control over the city until the war's end in 1815.
 Not wanting another invasion through Prairie du Chien, the Americans constructed Fort Crawford in 1816.
+Veteran John Shaw would later lead and fund the construction of a flour mill in 1818, the first in the "northwest".

-The fort was the site of the negotiations and signing of the Treaties of Prairie du Chien (1825 and 1830), by which the Fox and Sauk ceded much of their land to the U.S. Representing them and the United Nations of the Chippewa, Ottawa and Pottawatomie in the 1829 negotiations was Billy Caldwell, of Scots-Irish and Mohawk descent.
-He became involved with the Pottawatomie after moving as a young man to the U.S. from Canada.
+The fort was the site of the negotiations and signing of the Treaties of Prairie du Chien (1825 and 1830), by which the Meskwaki and Sauk ceded much of their land to the U.S. Representing them along with the United Nations of the Ojibwe, Odawa and Potawatomi in the 1829 negotiations was Billy Caldwell, of Scots-Irish and Mohawk descent.
+He became involved with the Potawatomi after moving as a young man to the U.S. from Canada.